Ada-Developers-Academy/ada-build/learning-to-code/arrays/README.md

 ### Data Types
-Arrays can store all sorts of data.
-In most programming languages, arrays are _homogeneous_ data structures.
-This means that in most programming lanaguages, the same type of data is stored in each element of the array. e.g. an array of integers, an array of strings etc. However, in Ruby, it is not a requirement for all elements in the array to be of the same type.
+Arrays can store all sorts of data including but not limited to integers, floats and strings.
+In Ruby, it is not a requirement that all items stored in the Array be of the same type. i.e. you may create an Array with string as the first element, an integer as the second element and so on.
+Often times, however, to solve a problem, a programmer may choose to make an array of the same data type.

 ```ruby
 # array of strings